rraymondgh/plugins/README.md

 3. Converts data between Go and WebAssembly formats using the protobuf-generated code
 4. Cleans up the instance after the call completes

-This stateless design ensures that plugins remain isolated and can't interfere with Navidrome's core functionality or each other.
+This stateless design ensures that plugins remain isolated and can't interfere with application core functionality or each other.

 ## Configuration